n3rdysouth/stripe-bundle/README.md

                 alias: NerdySouthStripeBundle
 ```

-Run a composer update to ensure the additional able is added:
+Run a doctrine schema update to ensure the additional table is added:

 `php bin/console doctrine:schema:update -f`

 ## Event Handling

 This bundle dispatches a `NerdySouth\StripeBundle\Event\StripeEvent` when a webhook is received, with a name that is equal to what Stripe uses as an event "type".
 For example, values like `checkout.session.completed` or `payment_intent.succeeded` - the event has methods like `getEventType()` and `getEventData()` to get the event type and the JSON data received in the webhook.

+Doing custom code to update your own objects is as simple as creating your own event subscriber which listens for the events you care about.

 ## Support & Contributing